samumei/ddecompose/README.md

 (2009b)](https://www.econometricsociety.org/publications/econometrica/2009/05/01/unconditional-quantile-regressions/supp/6822_extensions_0.pdf)
 and Firpo et al. (2018) do the same for the RIF estimator and for the RIF decomposition terms, respectively.
-The authors propose to bootstrap standard errors. `ddeco` allows to bootstrap standard errors in both `ob_decompose()` and `dfl_decompose()`.
+The authors propose to bootstrap standard errors. `ddecompose` allows to bootstrap standard errors in both `ob_decompose()` and `dfl_decompose()`.
 For the classical OB decomposition, analytical standard errors are available, too.

 ## Examples (unfinished)

-The following examples illustrate the workings of the main decomposition functions in `ddeco`.
+The following examples illustrate the workings of the main decomposition functions in `ddecompose`.
 We use a sample of the National Longitudinal Survey (NLSY) 79 containig wage data from 2000 of workers who were aged 35 to 43 in that year.
 The data is from O’Neill and O’Neill (2006) and is used as an illustration of the Oxaca-Blinder mean decomposition in